 Measure to Create Advisory Board and Program to Fill Leadership roles in School Districts

-(TRENTON) – Legislation sponsored by Assembly Democrats Mila Jasey, Patrick Diegnan, Connie Wagner, Ralph R. Caputo and Angelica M. Jimenez to encourage more of New Jersey’s teachers to take part in educational leadership r0.oles recently gained legislative approval by the full Assembly.
+(TRENTON) – Legislation sponsored by Assembly Democrats Mila Jasey, Patrick Diegnan, Ralph R. Caputo and Angelica M. Jimenez to encourage more of New Jersey’s teachers to take part in educational leadership roles received final legislative approval Thursday and now heads to the governor’s desk.

 The sponsors note the purpose of the legislation is to create a teacher leader endorsement program that would identify the skills, knowl¬edge, and requirements necessary to fulfill leadership roles in school districts.
 Teacher leaders would serve as coaches, mentors, and facilitators of professional learning.